Compliance Risk Assessments: 5 Essential Steps for Success

 Your company probably won’t have the resources to tackle every compliance risk at once.
 You should rank your program’s gaps in terms of risk criticality and the resources required to remediate them.
 You’ll want to expend more resources policing high-risk areas than low-risk areas.

 Once you’ve prioritized your company’s compliance opportunities, you should identify projects to address them systematically.
+Summarizing these priorities in a concise compliance risk report helps executives, auditors, and regulators understand why certain issues are being addressed first and how resources are being allocated.
 Identify the compliance enhancements that will generate the most benefits for your company.

 Step 5 – Update your compliance risk assessment periodically